LeoPradilla/FitSleep/README.md

 ### Collecting and processing the data

+<p align="justify">The API provides a range of endpoints for retrieving data on activities, sleep, heart rate, steps, and more.
+These endpoints respond with a JSON object containing the requested data.
+The exact format and structure of the response will depend on the endpoint and the specified parameters.
+The JSON response needs to be parsed and processed to extract the data you need.

+For example, to request information about sleep, the endpoint <a href="https://dev.fitbit.com/build/reference/web-api/sleep/get-sleep-log-list/">Get Sleep Log List</a> should be use.
+This endpoint requires the optional parameters "beforeDate" and "afterDate", as well as the mandatory parameters "sort", "limit", and "offset".
+The response will include information about the duration of the sleep, efficiency, sleep levels, and more, along with metadata such as the date for which the data is being reported.

+Once the information has been extracted, I used the Pandas function `json_normalize` to flatten the JSON response into a DataFrame.
+Then, I performed exploratory data analysis (EDA) as needed, before finally dumping the DataFrame into the database.</p>

+The code and the list of the endpoints used can be found in this <a href="https://github.com/LeoPradilla/FitSleep/blob/main/files/fitbit_api_db">jupyter notebook</a>.

 Note:
 It's important to acknowledge that the data collected may have some limitations due to sporadic data collection.
 There were days when I forgot to wear the device, or it failed to record data.
 While this may introduce some challenges to the analysis process, it also reflects the unpredictable nature of our daily lives.
 As an analyst, I must work with the data available to me and make the most of my findings, taking into account any limitations of the dataset.

 ### Data analysis